crease-api/crease/README.md

 # crease
 -------
-crease is an open source replacement for the Wikidot API written in Python
+crease is a tool to get data from WikiDot written in python
 # License
 -------
 This software is provided under the MIT license.
 For info read LICENSE.